Learn something new every day

 More Info... by email

-Ideologically-driven public sector reforms are designed to put the stamp of the political party or politicians in charge on the government’s services.
-For example, a government that believes in business would try to minimize public healthcare or would try to allow companies to control things such as wasteful spending, immigration and other areas of government.
+Ideologically-driven reforms in the public sector are designed to put the stamp of the political party or politicians in charge on the government’s services.
+For example, a government that believes in business would try to minimize public health care or would try to allow companies to control things such as wasteful spending, immigration and other areas of government.
 The reverse may also be true; a government might reform public services by creating a national health service or by nationalizing whole industries.

 Governments need to operate within a budget.
 If the government, such as the Labour government in Britain between 1997 and 2010, borrows 25 percent of the money it spends, debt will eventually become unmanageable.
 Such public sector reforms tend to be focused on cutting as much waste as possible.
 The effectiveness of such reforms depends upon who is enacting them, their politics and what they aim to cut.